Mr. James D. Rodriguez

 Mr. Bret Stevens serves as the Director, Disability Evaluation Systems in the Office of Warrior Care Policy, Office of the Secretary of Defense (Personnel and Readiness).
 He is responsible for policy development and program oversight related to the Service Secretaries’ operation of the Disability Evaluation System.
 He also provides policy oversight for the Physical Disability Board of Review, a Congressionally-mandated disability appellate process for former Service members.

 Ms. Sandra Mason

-Acting Director for Recovery Coordination Program
+Director of Recovery Coordination Program

 Ms. Sandra Mason is responsible for the oversight and operations of the Recovery Coordination Program within the Warrior Care Policy office.
 She is one of the subject matter experts for the program and has been a part of the program’s development since July 2008.
 Ms. Mason has worked with all branches of service to ensure that the program’s core curriculum provides the basis for Recovery Care Coordinators to provide assistance and oversight to wounded Service members and their families.

 Ms. Barbara A. Wilson